haumenphai/docker-saas/README.md

   + ```
     docker network create --subnet=172.1.1.1/24 dockernet1234
     ```
-- Ensure no local dns server when create a container:
+- Ensure no local dns server, VPN when create a container:
     In linux, edit file `/etc/resolv.conf` and add `nameserver 8.8.8.8` to the top.
     ```
     sudo nano /etc/resolv.conf